Connect with others who understand.

 Prepare for Doctors’ Appointments

 Your rheumatologist will ask about your family history, so check with family members to learn if anyone else has been diagnosed with SLE or has experienced symptoms, such as joint pain, rashes, and oral or nasal sores.
+Be ready to follow up if you need additional help.

 Build Your Support System